joseph-flinn/site/frontend/posts/getting-to-no.md

 came in wanting?
 Take the example of a salary negotiation, and let's assume that the value of the job is only monetary and no other intrinsic motivations exist.
 If I believe that I am worth _X_ amount of dollars and a company will only pay me _0.75 * X_, it is a win-win for me to walk away.
-If I compromise and accept the job at _0.75 * X_, I run a high risk of becoming bitter about not being paid what I think I am worth which will negatively affect both my performance and the performance of the team that I am on.
+If I compromise and accept the job at _0.75 * X_, I become a high risk of becoming bitter about not being paid what I think I am worth which will negatively affect both my performance and the performance of the team that I am on.
 If the company compromises and raises their salary to _X_, there is a risk that I have overvalued myself and do not have the organizational impact to match.